vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 not eating but just participated in some of the conversation.
 On the way back, I stopped at Trader Joe's for my usual food purchases, that I recorded [here](../../sql/food_purchases_2026.sql).

+## 2026-03-20

+In the late morning / early afternoon, I made an administrative trip.
+On the way back, I stopped at Walgreens for priority toiletries purchases.